Angellyn218/code-quiz/README.md

 ## Description

-Practice and study allow students to improve their understanding of the material that they are learning.
-One of the best ways for a student to confirm their understanding is by testing their knowledge on the material.
-This was one of the purposes of this website: to help students who are learning web developement to practice their material.
-Students who want to test and solidify their knowledge on HTML, CSS, Javascript, or any else related to web developement.
+Practice and study allows students to improve their understanding of the material that they are learning.
+One of the best ways for a student to confirm their understanding is to test their knowledge on the material.
+This website was designed to help students who are learning web developement.
+By answering the questions in this test, students who want to test and solidify their knowledge on HTML, CSS, Javascript, or any else related to web developement.
+They can also compare their level of knowledge to other students who use this website through the leaderboard.

-Another benefit of creating this website was my ability to apply the new knowledge that I learned during the 4th week of my coding bootcamp.
-I learned to incorporate DOM elements, use local storage, setting timers, and so much more!
+For me, another benefit of creating this website was to apply the knowledge that I learned during the 4th week of my coding bootcamp.
+I learned to incorporate DOM elements, use local storage, set timers, and so much more!
 I am thankful that I was able to practice these new skills and have a website to reference whenever I want to refresh my knowledge on web developement.
-Additionally, I got a lot better at pseudocoding, so I added a lot to this project which helped immensely while writing my JavaScript code.
+Additionally, I got a lot better at pseudocoding during week 4 of my bootcamp, so I added a lot of pseudocode to this project which helped immensely while writing my JavaScript code.

 ## Table of Contents